djeada/Proste-Projekty/projekty/python/calculator/README.md

 ## Usage

-1. Enter the text to be deciphered or ciphered into the message input.
+1. Enter the mathematical expression to be evaluated.
-2. Enter the offset using the key input.
-3. Select whether the algorithm should cipher or decipher the message using the mode dropdown.
-4. Press the Run button.
+2. Press the equals sign button.
-5. The processed message appears in the text area.
+3. The result will be displayed if the provided expression is valid.

 ## Features

-* The ability to define any integer key.
+* The ability to enter mathematical expressions via buttons or the keyboard.
-* Two modes (ciphering and decyphering).
+* Addition, subtraction, multiplication, division, exponentiation, square root are all supported.

 ## Possible improvements

 Some of the ideas include:

-* Implement another alogrithm and allow the user to specify which one should be used.
+* Support for more advanced mathematical operations, like sine function evaluation etc.